-Exceptionally the Counselling Staff may be required by law to disclose information, such as in the case of a Witness Summons.
+Exceptionally the Counselling and Wellbeing Staff may be required by law to disclose information, such as in the case of a Witness Summons.
 Where possible and appropriate we would try to contact you to discuss things and make you aware of what is happening before breaking confidentiality in the public interest.

 4. In supervision

 As a requirement of their profession, all counsellors have supervision.
 They discuss their work with their supervisor.
 Supervisors are required to maintain the confidentiality, and, since the supervision is focussed on the work of the counsellor, she or he does not have to identify you to their supervisor.

 No, not on your records, your degree transcript or anywhere else.
 No-one (including your friends, your lecturers, your parents or your employers) will ever be able to find out that you are having counselling, or have had counselling, unless you choose to tell them.